hadar-ver/GlobalLandTemperatures/README.md

 ## •	DATA PREPARATION:
 In the “Data Preparation” phase I have collected the relevant data and prepared it for the actual data mining task.
 This includes the pre-processing, e.g.  data reduction and filtering, as well as feature generation with respect to the data mining project goal.
-The data preparation phase covers all activities to construct the final dataset (data that will be fed into the modelling tool(s)) from the initial raw data [2].
+The data preparation phase covers all activities to construct the final dataset (data that will be fed into the modelling tool(s)) from the initial raw data.
 The dataset I have used for this project is a time-series tabular dataset that needs to be well prepared to fit to the prediction task and to the relevant models.
 These are the preparations I have performed on the aggregate dataset:
 ### 1. Null values imputation: